Yijiki/Yijiki/README.md

 ## Objective

 My journey in computer science has led me to develop a passion for cybersecurity and cloud technologies.
-I am now eager to begin my career, aiming for a role as either a SOC Analyst or a DevOps Engineer.
+I am now eager to begin my career, aiming for a role as either a SOC Analyst or a GRC Analyst.

 ## Skills